waydabber/BetterDisplay/README.md

 [More information on purchasing Pro & payment methods](https://github.com/waydabber/BetterDisplay/wiki/Getting-a-Pro-License)

 Please note that even if you don't buy the app, you can still use many of the features for free (if you are a non-business user).
-A 14-day trial is also available to fully evaulate BetterDisplay Pro before purchase.
+A 14-day trial is also available to fully evaluate BetterDisplay Pro before purchase.

 If you are using the free functionalities of the app, please don't forget to star the GitHub page and spread the word about the app! :)